 Financial assets that are held for collection of contractual cash flows and for selling, where the assets' cash flows solely represent payments of principal and interest, are classified as financial assets at fair value through other comprehensive income.
 These financial assets are initially recognized at fair value plus directly attributable transaction costs.
-Subsequent to initial recognition, these financial assets are measured at fair value with unrealized gains and losses recognized in other comprehensive income, except for the recognition of impairment losses, reversal of impairment losses, interest income and foreign exchange gains and losses, gain or loss previously recognized in net income.
-On de-recognition of the financial asset, the cumulative gain or loss previously recognized in other comprehensive income is reclassified to net income.
+Subsequent to initial recognized in other comprehensive income, except for the recognition of impairment losses, reversal of impairment losses, interest income and foreign exchange gains and losses, gain or loss previously recognized in net income.
+On de-recognition of the financial assets is reclassified to net income.
 Interest income from these financial assets is recognized as other income using the effective interest rate method.
 As at December 31, 2018, the Company does not have any financial assets, classified at fair value through other comprehensive income.